 At peak annual production, the field is expected to produce around 260 MM scf/d of gas, which is 45,000 barrels of oil equivalent per day (boe/d).

-The development will comprise seven subsea wells, and the gas will be transported through a pipeline to an onshore gas processing terminal.
-The gas will be exported from the terminal via the Bord Gais Eireann linkline to the existing Irish gas grid
+The initial development comprises six subsea wells, and gas is transported through an 83 km pipeline to an onshore gas processing terminal.
+The gas is exported from the terminal via the Bord Gais Eireann linkline to the existing Irish gas grid.

 Statoil was awarded six licensing options in Ireland’s 2015 Atlantic Margin Licensing Round.